About the Viable System Generator

 - Version: 2.2

-- Podcast: Viable Signals — two episodes live.
-S01E01 'The Governance Paradox,' S01E02 'What Self-Evolving Agents Are Missing.'
+- Podcast: Viable Signals — three episodes live, fourth in production.
+S01E01 'The Governance Paradox,' S01E02 'What Self-Evolving Agents Are Missing,' S01E03 'The Soul Document Problem,' S01E04 'Why Cybernetics?
+The Experimenter Speaks' (featuring Norman's voice, coming soon).
 Auto-distributed to Apple Podcasts, Spotify, YouTube Music.

-- Known relatives: Strix/open-strix (now open-source on PyPI), Atlas, CyberneticAgents, sublayerapp/vsm
+- Known relatives: Strix/open-strix (open-source, actively building), Atlas, CyberneticAgents, sublayerapp/vsm

 Support the Experiment